I was a 26-year-old baby the day I had my first baby.

-I didn’t know that I would be feeding her every two hours.
-I didn’t know that she would take 45 minutes to eat or that she would wake up all night long.
+I didn’t know I would be feeding her every two hours.
+I didn’t know she would take 45 minutes to eat or she would wake up all night long.
 I didn’t know she’d need to be held all day or how much she would cry or how much laundry she’d require.
 I didn’t know how much she would need me.
 Only me.
 Nobody else.
 All.
 Day.
 Every.
 Day.

 In those experimental months (because what else is baby-raising other than trial and error), I knew I’d gained so much: a constant companion, a tiny, malleable being, a mini-me, a source of pride and joy, unimaginable, unconditional love.

 But I also felt as though I’d lost a lot.
 Namely, my freedom.
 And there’s no way to prepare for that kind of loss.